kadirkirda/ka-decision/src/info.md

-Source code will be here.
 You can find standalone application in the [software](../software/) folder.